 9) Age: Applicants are eligible for varying points depending on their age.
 The most “desirable” bracket is in respect of applicants aged between 25 and 35.
 Ten points are awarded for this range.

 10) Deductible components: Points can be lost in defined circumstances including where an applicant suffers from a contagious disease that could make them a danger to the community, are proved to have mistreated fellow workers, or where they do not have an adequately funded pension.

-Please note that as the current system stands, unless you own a property in Cayman, it may be difficult to make enough points to qualify for Permanent Residency.
+Please note that as the current system stands, unless you own a property in Cayman, it can be difficult to make enough points to qualify for Permanent Residency.
 Applicants are likely to gain the most points should they purchase a property well before being eligible to apply, as (at least) five years of mortgage payments will count in the assessment.
-As a rule of thumb, the equivalent of two year’s income invested in real estate (or a business) will provide an applicant with the maximum points for investment.

 Many people have asked us what happens next once someone has been granted Permanent Residency (PR).
 Below we explain.
 Some families who have been waiting three or four years (if not longer) for their PR to be approved can apply to the Governor for a waiver of the year (to Naturalisation) if their accompanying dependent child or children are within a year of turning 18 or 24.